waharnum/ansible-jenkins-views/README.md

 - List Views
 - Nested Views (with the Nested Views plugin)

-This is pretty much a task-oriented role right now that exists to avoid having to do a lot of manual work managing views.
+This is pretty much a task-oriented role right now that exists to avoid having to do a lot of manual work managing views in our own CI.

 Requirements
 ------------